silviapapalini/silviapapalini.github.io/content/event/ME/index.md

 Coming soon.

 The participation depends upon medical-related conditions.
-If interested to participate and/or need further information please contact Dr. Silvia Papalini to mindfuleatingprogram@gmail.com"
+If interested to participate and/or need further information please check the contact section of the website"

 location: Online or in person